BetaHydri/Get-LocalUpdateStatus/README.md

 - For remote computers, ensure WinRM is configured and you have administrative access
 - The script uses the Microsoft Update Session COM object for update enumeration
 - Large numbers of updates may take time to process
+- **Download feature requires internet access to Microsoft Update servers**
+- **Downloaded files are standard .msu or .cab files that can be installed manually**
+- **Always verify downloaded files before installation**